farwater-create/admin-bits-n-bobs/rules/Lag Guidelines.md

     3. Make sure that your contraption has enough storage.
 3. Entities
     1. Keep contraptions small.\
-        a) Any running contraption using block modifying machines (i.e drills, deployers, saws, etc.) should not exceed a maximum of 10x10.\
+        a) Any running contraption using block modifying machines (i.e drills, deployers, saws, etc.) should not exceed a maximum of 100.\
+            - 1) Having more than 100 drills will result in punishments.\
+            - 2) Having more than 100 other block modifying machines is not advised but won’t result in punishment as long as it’s not causing lag.
         b) You must not run more than 1 contraption at the same time.\
-        c) Having more than 1 contraption is only allowed when:
+        c) Having more than 1 contraption is only allowed when:\
-            1) The contraptions serve different purposes or uses.
+            - 1) The contraptions serve different purposes or uses.
     2. Avoid excess mobs in a single location. \
         a) If your mobs are cramping or constantly bumping into each other, you have too many mobs.
 4. Chunk loading